How a commanditaire vennootschap (limited partnership, CV) works

 Power of attorney

 Sometimes it is convenient to have someone who can sign on behalf of the partners, for example, a staff member.
 You arrange this with a power of attorney.
 In the power of attorney, you can also specify what the authorised representative may or may not do.
-Register the authorised representative in the KVK Trade Register.
+Register the authorised representative in the KVK Business Register.
 This is not mandatory, but it gives your clients clarity about who is allowed to sign.

 Staff